Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Benchmark Statistics

 \paragraph{Complexity of SQL Scripts.} The SQL scripts in \ourbench are not only longer but also structurally more complex, presenting challenges that better mirror real-world enterprise systems.
 With an average length of $140-160$ lines and over $420$ tokens, our scripts are an order of magnitude larger than those in BIRD-Critic (which average under $10$ lines).
 This scale directly implies a higher probability of errors and a greater need for models to maintain long-range context and dependency understanding.
 Additionally, the high number of functions per script ($17.34$ in \ourbenchsem, $21.62$ in \ourbenchsyn) necessitates reasoning across multiple subqueries and nested expressions—a capability that many existing sequence-to-sequence models lack.
 This scale and functional richness underscore the increased complexity and practical difficulty of the debugging tasks in our benchmark.

 \paragraph{Hierarchical Error Taxonomy.} Figures~\ref{fig:statistic}(a) and (b) show the two-level error taxonomy for \ourbenchsyn and \ourbenchsem.
 Detailed error type statistics are in Appendix~\ref{app:SQL Bug Taxonomy}. \ourbench covers a broad spectrum of common syntax and semantic errors, enabling fine-grained evaluation of model capabilities.
 Syntax errors include issues related to grammar, structure, and dialect, while semantic errors encompass type mismatches, aggregation errors, and logical inconsistencies.
-This hierarchical classification provides detailed insight into model performance across error types, enabling a more rigorous assessment of debugging ability.
+This hierarchical classification allows for detailed insight into model performance across error types, supporting a more rigorous assessment of debugging ability.

 \paragraph{Diversity of Task Scenarios.} As shown in Figure~\ref{fig:statistic} (c), the domains in \ourbench span finance, e-commerce, healthcare, and more than ten additional areas, ensuring that models are evaluated against a broad range of business logic and contextual dependencies.
 For example, a program from the financial domain may involve complex window functions for time-series analysis, whereas an e-commerce program might require reasoning over multi-table joins across user and product schemas.
 This diversity tests a model’s ability to generalize beyond simplistic syntactic patterns and demands domain-aware reasoning.
 Consequently, performance on \ourbench provides a stronger indicator of a model’s practicality and readiness for deployment in heterogeneous real-world environments.